qwaneu/qwaneu.github.io/training/index.md

         <h2 class="entry-title"><a href="/training/agile-engineering">Agile Engineering</a></h2>
         <div class="post-meta">Deliver software with confidence & joy</div>
         <p>
-        Agile/Scrum provides great focus on delivering in short cycles.
+        Agile, Lean and Scrum provide great focus on delivering in short cycles.
 To keep on delivering quality software with confidence, you need to master agile engineering principles & practices.
         </p>
         <a class="btn read-more" href="/training/agile-engineering">Read More</a>
       </div>